Ikanant/Software-Engineering-Notes/05-Docker/Docker - Deep Dive/006_07 - Docker Deep Dive - Diving Deeper with Dockerfile.md

 **The CMD Instruction**

 This guy is kind of similar to RUN, in that it executes commands, but it is very different too.
-CMD *[ONLY]{.underline}* executes at run time.
+CMD *[ONLY]* executes at run time.
 So when we execute a container.
 RUN on the other hand is a build time instruction.
 We more often than not we use RUN commands to add layers to images and install app to images.
 CMD runs a command inside of our container when it\'s launched.
 It\'s equivalent to the command that we attach to the end of the Docker RUN command.
 Do note though, that if we write any command to the end of the DOCKER RUN command, this will overwrite whatever we have written on the Dockerfile under CMD. **There can only be ONE cmd instruction per Dockerfile.** We could write more than one, but only the last one will be effective.

 <table>
 <colgroup>